-The relative proportion (Ca:P) of these micronutrients is compatible
+The relative proportion (Ca:P) of these micronutrients is compatible.

-with the preservation of bone health since it reduces
+The preservation of bone health since it reduces

 the decalcification risk.
-Moreover, as it was previously
+Moreover, as was previously

-stated, the cyanobacterium of interest is an oxalate-free
+As stated, the cyanobacterium of interest is an oxalate-free

-with high availability, thus it improves its absorption.
+With high availability; thus it improves its absorption.